tri2sing/IntroPython/README.md

 Note:

+In case you do not want to have global environment variables for proxy setting.

 To have PyCharm communicate with https://github.com from behind the firewall.

-    1) Open up command shell
+    1) Launch a command shell

-    2) Set http_proxy and https_proxy environment variables
+    2) Set http_proxy and https_proxy environment variables in the shell

-    3) Launch a command shell

-    4) Launch PyCharm from inside the shell
+    4) Launch PyCharm from  the shell where environment variables were set

-    4) Ensure that PyCharm is set to not use proxy
+    4) Ensure that PyCharm settings do not use proxy